Visan1/portfolio/README.md

 ### Optimizing Sports Retail Revenue (SQL, PowerBI)

-Dived into the database of an E-commerce sports clothing company and looking at the pricing, reviews, descriptions, rating and web traffic for Nike and Adidas products using SQL to manipulate data and to provide a recommendation for marketing and sales teams.
+Analyzed the database of a sports clothing company and viewed the pricing, reviews, descriptions, rating and web traffic for Nike and Adidas products using SQL to manipulate and clean data to provide a recommendation for marketing and sales teams to increase sales.

 IMAGE